creativemarkers/colorborg/readme.md

 # PRIORITY

--start and finish the website
+-finish the website
+-add more ban evasion
 -loginer doesn't account for f2p or members world -hasbait isn't destroying the the gui properly due to root.destroy killing everything in it's tracks